OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/collections-visual-c-plus-plus-syntax-index-with-import.md

 **Applies to:** Access 2013 | Access 2016

-It is useful to know that collections inherit certain common methods and properties.
+It's useful to know that collections inherit certain common methods and properties.

 All collections inherit the **Count** property and **Refresh** method, and all collections add the **Item** property.
 The **Errors** collection adds the **Clear** method.
 The **Parameters** collection inherits the **Append** and **Delete** methods, while the **Fields** collection adds the **Append**, **Delete**, and **Update** methods.